altruios/namshubettulpa/public/namshubettulpa/chapters/seeds-of-a-new-world.md

 "SM::Count's at one."
 ~Martha caught movement at the corner of her eye~ "NT::$Ewait:."
-~The navigator was running up to them, out of breath~ ~His face was partially carved out, from where the acid from that alien had splattered him~ ~He had only one eye - he was wearing an eye patch~ *He stepped into the bubble*
+~The navigator was running up to them, out of breath.
+His face was partially carved out, from where the acid from that alien had splattered him.
+He had only one eye - he was wearing an eye patch~
+*He stepped into the bubble*
 "G::Counts at zero!"
 "A::Right then, Gerald?"
 *Gerald pushed the button on the radio*
 "G::Breaking off the tower now!"
-~Gerald looked outside at the tower in the center of the ship, and sighed~ *Gerald pulled down on a lever, and pushed a button* *Outside the ship shook*
+~Gerald looked outside at the tower in the center of the ship, and sighed~ *Gerald pulled down on a lever, and pushed a button.
+Outside the ship shook*
-~With a horrible metal's cry of shearing - the tower shaped like a wing broke off~ ~The tower floated away lazily until it touched the barrier against the void~ *It was ripped into the void by some turbulence*
+~With a horrible metal's cry of shearing - the tower shaped like a wing broke off.
+The tower floated away lazily until it touched the barrier against the void~ *It was ripped into the void by some turbulence*
 ~It turned to dust - and then to nothing as it passed the outer shield of the ship~ *Gerald nodded*